 - Enter the password.
 The password is used for testing the connection and it will not be stored.

 - Select a default role.
 New users will be assigned the default role.
-To support a different role, you can define the user as a local user for the purpose of associating a role other than the default role.
-The username defined in Indeni must match the username in the RADIUS repository.
+To support a different role, you can change the role from the local user database once the user has successfully authenticated with the RADIUS server and the username has been added to the local user database.
+The username defined in Indeni matches the username in the RADIUS repository.

-If RADIUS is configured and it is active, Indeni will forward all authentication requests to the RADIUS server.
+When an authentication request is received and the the username does not exist in the local database, Indeni will use the external authentication mechanism.
+If RADIUS is configured and it is active, Indeni will forward the authentication request to the RADIUS server.
 Indeni does not store the passwords locally.
-If the RADIUS server does not successfully authenticate the username and password, access is not granted even though the username is in the local database.
+If the RADIUS server does not successfully authenticate the username and password, access is not granted even though the username may be in the local database.

 When a new user attempts to log in for the first time, Indeni does not have the username in its local database.
 Indeni forwards the request to the RADIUS server for authentication and authorization.
 If the request is accepted, Indeni adds the new user to its local database and assigns the user the default role.